lcdcustodio/ball-tracking-with-OpenCV/README.md

-# Color Based Ball Tracking With OpenCV
+# Ball Tracking With OpenCV
 ### detects and tracks ball in the video based on its color

 Amazing simple ball tracker based on its color.
 (Used green color in this project)

-All thanks to Adrian Rosebrock (from [pyimagesearch](https://www.pyimagesearch.com/)) for making great tutorials.
-This project is inspired from his blog: [Ball Tracking with OpenCV](https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/).
-I have included the author's code and the one i wrote my self as well.

 ## **Key Points**
 1. Steps involved: